Advanced7 min read

 Split on size.
 When a partition fills toward ~10 GB, DynamoDB splits its key range in two and moves half the items to a new partition.
 Storage grows transparently; your reads and writes keep working throughout.

 Split for heat.
 When a partition takes sustained traffic near its throughput ceiling, DynamoDB splits the hot key range so each half lands on its own partition.
 AWS calls this the split-for-heat mechanism.
-Short throttling bursts that stop on their own usually mean a split just happened.
+Short throttling bursts that stop on their own often mean split-for-heat kicked in — though brief spikes can also just be burst capacity running dry.

 Why a hot key beats the splitter